Children among the dead and injured in Myanmar military airstrikes, say activists - KION546

 Fleeing across borders

+Thousands of people have fled from Myanmar to its neighboring countries, raising concern and alarm in the region about a potential influx of refugees.

-The KNU said 3,000 people have attempted to cross the Salween River into Thailand, fleeing the military’s aerial bombardments, and 2,000 were pushed back.
+Since the air strikes, 3,000 people have attempted to cross the Salween River into Thailand and 2,000 were pushed back, according to the KNU.

 Activist group the Karen Women’s Organization (KWO), which operates within Karen state and refugee camps in Thailand, confirmed the air strikes had forced 10,000 people in the state from their homes, and 3,000 had crossed into Thailand.